The Importance of Culture

 Letting go of the reins is one of the hardest things a business owner has to do.
 Many struggle with giving over control and start micromanaging their employees.
 If you’re struggling with this, I hate to tell you, it’s your business that will pay the price.
 Your team and even clients will leave due to frustration and it will be your bottom line that suffers.

-You hired smart people, built tribal culture and made investments in them for a reason; now it’s time to get out of their way!
+You hired smart people, built a tribal culture and made investments in them for a reason; now it’s time to get out of their way!
 You can’t possibly do everything nor do you want to.
 Empower your team to succeed and stop interfering.
 Have confidence in your employees abilities and make them feel valued, because nothing hurts your agency’s reputation more than staff turnover.

 Communication is Key

 Let’s pause for a second and think about how much of our workday involves communication.
-Whether it’s video conferencing, face to face meetings, formal presentations, casual conversations, emails, texts, phone calls - everything requires communication.
+Whether it’s video conferencing, face-to-face meetings, formal presentations, casual conversations, emails, texts, phone calls - everything requires communication.
 You can’t operate a business without it.

 What is Good Communication?